bsehgal17/Lower-Body-Pose-Estimation-for-Human-Motion-Analysis/README.md

 # Lower-Body Pose Estimation Pipeline

-This project provides a modular and extensible pipeline for performing lower-body human pose estimation from videos.
-It supports configurable detection, pose estimation, noise simulation, and is designed for reproducibility and research-grade workflows.
+This project provides a **modular, extensible, and dataset-aware** pipeline for performing lower-body human pose estimation from videos.
+It supports configurable detection, pose estimation, filtering, noise simulation, and quantitative assessment of accuracy using evaluation metrics.
+The system is designed for **reproducibility, research workflows**, and robust testing via simulation.

-The system supports:

-* Command-line interface (CLI) for single-step runs.
-* A YAML-driven orchestrator (`main.py`) for defining and running multi-step pipelines.

 ---